taurius159/TauriusAntanevicius/README.md

-# Personal Software Developer Website
+# Personal Website

+## hosted as taurius.dev

+- Hosted on Digital Ocean